slapec/yaat/README.md

     This is the label text of the show/order drop-down list.
 Value is stored in `$scope.dropdownText` Default value: `Columns`.

+-   `template`

+    This is the template url of the `yat` directive which will be used to render the template.
+    Default value: `yatable/table.html`.
+    See `Overriding templates` section for more.

-> Note: Declared attributes have the highest priority.
+> Note: Declared attributes have the priority than imperative (scope) ones.

 #### `POST`s